Privacy Notice - Customers of Retail Office

 When processing your personal data, the University relies on Legitimate Interests to allow delivery of the merchandise, tickets and services requested by your order or enquiry.

-Retail Office - Who the University shares personal data with
+Customers of Retail Office: Who the University shares personal data with

 Retail Office will share your information with Durham University staff required to deliver merchandise or tickets.
 Retail Office will also share your information where necessary with third party contractors working at Durham University providing merchandise or tickets service.

-Retail Office - How long personal data is held
+Customers of Retail Office: How long personal data is held

 The University keeps personal data for as long as it is needed for the purpose for which it was originally collected.
 Time periods are set out in the University Records Retention Schedule

-Retail Office - How to object to the processing of your personal data
+Customers of Retail Office: How to object to the processing of your personal data

 Please contact Retail